 Ordinarily, an employee who has been absent for VESSA leave shall be restored to the position held by

 the employee when the leave commenced; or an equivalent position with equivalent employment benefits, pay, and other terms and conditions of employment.
-If the University would not otherwise have employed the employee at the time reinstatement is requested, the University may deny restoration to employment.
+If the University of Illinois would not otherwise have employed the employee at the time reinstatement is requested, the University of Illinois may deny restoration to employment.

 A returning employee shall be entitled to certain rights and benefits, e.g., salary adjustments and

-fringe benefit enhancements, to which the employee would have been entitled had he/she not taken
+fringe benefit enhancements, to which the employee would have been entitled had they not taken

 the leave.

-An employee on leave may be required to report periodically to the supervisor or unit head on his or her status and intention to return to work.
+An employee on leave may be required to report periodically to the supervisor or unit head on their status and intention to return to work.
 Civil Service Staff employees returning from VESSA Leave are expected to contact employing departments at least 30 calendar days in advance of the anticipated date of return from leave, in order to permit departments to plan for reinstatement.

 An employee who has been absent for medical reasons may be required to obtain a statement from a